danieltorres17/marble_mapping/README.md

 https://github.com/OctoMap/octomap_mapping

-New edits enable aligned maps fixing misalignment errors seen previously.
+New edits done by this fork fix misaligned neighbor map errors (by use of GICP) as seen previously.
 Still work in progress but really close.